 There are many causes of biodiversity loss, including deforestation, agricultural development, urbanization, pollution, and climate change.
 Understanding the ways in which humans are interacting with the environment, and how resulting changes impact Earth’s systems is important to preserving biodiversity.

 Surface reflectance is useful for measuring the greenness of vegetation, which can then be used to determine phenological transition dates including start of season, peak period, and end of season.
-Moderate resolution instruments that are primarily used for this measurement include the Moderate Resolution Imaging Spectroradiometer (MODIS), copies of which are flying on both the Terra and Aqua satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS), flying on the joint NASA/NOAA Suomi National Polar-orbiting Partnership satellite.
+Moderate resolution instruments that are primarily used for this measurement include NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard both the Terra and Aqua satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite.
 MODIS reflectance products are available at 250 m, 500 m, 1000 m, and 5600 m spatial resolution.
 VIIRS reflectance products are available at 500 m and 1000 m spatial resolution.
 MODIS data are acquired every one to two days, whereas the wider swath width of VIIRS allows for daily global coverage.

-The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), another high-resolution instrument, acquires visible and near-infrared (VNIR) reflectance data at 15 m resolution and SWIR (through 2009) reflectance data at 30 m resolution.
+The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER)—a cooperative effort between NASA and Japan's Ministry of Economy Trade and Industry—is another high-resolution instrument that acquires visible and near-infrared (VNIR) reflectance data at 15 m resolution and SWIR (through 2009) reflectance data at 30 m resolution.
 Note that ASTER is a tasked sensor, meaning that it only acquires data when it is directed to do so over specific targets, making its temporal resolution variable depending on your target region of interest.
 ASTER Surface Reflectance products are processed on-demand and so must be requested with additional parameters.
 Note that there is a limit to 2000 granules per order.

 - MODIS Surface Reflectance from Earthdata Search